lcavero/blog-ddd-cqrs-ha-example/README.md

 This project has been created using the [Symfony Docker](https://github.com/dunglas/symfony-docker) repository.

+## Configuration

+This projects use the [LexikJWTAuthenticationBundle](https://github.com/lexik/LexikJWTAuthenticationBundle) to provide JWT authentication so you need to:

+Generate the SSL Keys:

+``
+$ php bin/console lexik:jwt:generate-keypair
+``

 ## Deploy

 1. If not already done, [install Docker Compose](https://docs.docker.com/compose/install/)